jannispaul/webflow-utils/readme.md

 Create html `dialog` from divs with data attributes.

 **Required attributes**
-`data-dialog="dialog-name"`
+`data-dialog-id="dialog-name"` on dialog content, with a unique name

 **Optional attributes:**

-- `data-dialog="close"` for close button inside the dialog, to close the parent dialog on click.
+- `data-dialog-close` for close button inside the dialog, to close the parent dialog on click.
 - `data-dialog-trigger="dialog-name"` to open dialog. e.g. Button click
 - `data-dialog-dealy="delay-time"` to automatically open dialog after delay set in seconds.
 Opens once per session.
 Set on dialog element.
 - `data-dialog-exit-intent` to automatically open the dialog on exit intent.
 Set on the dialog element